minnalabs/easely-docs/docs/About/about-easely.md

 * **Your contracts, no-code, zero overhead:** Creators can use Easely to create their own contracts completely by themselves with no-code (zero programming knowledge required).
 There is no application process or minimum twitter follower requirement - all creators deserve equal access to create in Web3.
 * **Horizontal feature development:** Easely is the first no-code smart contract platform with flexible and end-to-end features such as randomized packes, burn mechanics, lazy minting, and mint buttons.
 This isn't just a minting platform to create a single NFT.
 Easely is committed to enabling all creators with access to the most popular NFT features
 * **Quality and trust:** Many people compare building in Web3 to building a rocketship - a single loose screw in a smart contract and the whole thing can be worthless.
 The process requires high volumes of testing, iteration, and frankly mistakes, to nail down.
-Easely takes all the "L"s in this process so they can provide all creators with industry-grade smart contracts optimized for price, ownership, and efficiency.
+Easely does the hard work for you so we can provide all creators with industry-grade smart contracts optimized for price, ownership, and efficiency.

 ### Roadmap